MajesticalMelon/SpotTheCat/README.md

 URL: /question
 Supported Methods: GET, HEAD, POST
-Description: Randomly selects a question from the internal list of questions without replacement Query Parameters: quiz (the name of the quiz to get a question from) Body Paramaters: quiz & questions (the name of the quiz as well as the list of questions associated with it) Return Type: JSON
+Description: Randomly selects a question from the internal list of questions without replacement, or adds a new quiz with a list of questions
+Query Parameters: quiz (the name of the quiz to get a question from) Body Paramaters: quiz & questions (the name of the quiz as well as the list of questions associated with it) Return Type: JSON